The ACA Rule That Accidentally Made Higher Health Care Costs Profitable

 Market concentration is increasing.
 According to the American Medical Association's 2024 Competition in Health Insurance report, 73% of metropolitan areas are "highly concentrated" under federal antitrust guidelines (Herfindahl-Hirschman Index above 2,500).
 In Alabama, one insurer controls 88% of the market; in Hawaii, 65%; in South Carolina, 77%.
 In concentrated markets, competitors move in parallel and raise premiums together.

 Employers and consumers have limited choice.
-In employer-sponsored insurance (covering roughly 153 million Americans), employees often have only 2-3 plan options.
-Individual market consumers (approximately 24.2 million enrolled in ACA marketplaces for 2025, per CMS data) do shop more actively, but they're choosing among plans that all face the same MLR incentive.
+In employer-sponsored insurance (covering roughly 153 million Americans), employees often have only two to three plan options.
+Individual market consumers (approximately 24.2 million enrolled in ACA marketplaces for 2025, per CMS data) do shop more actively, but they're choosing among plans that all have the same MLR incentive.

 Information asymmetry favors insurers.
-Consumers can't see what insurers actually pay providers or whether they're aggressively managing costs.
+Consumers can't see what insurers pay providers or whether they're managing costs intensively.
 Most people don't know the MLR rule exists.

 The Real Impact on Your Wallet